 Toddlers are delightful and exhausting, aren’t they?
 My kids are funny.
 As toddlers, my three boys were fearless.
 Of course babies on the move are without common sense about many dangers.
 This makes housework challenging.

 That’s why I use toddler chores to keep my youngest occupied while I am working around the house.
-After four kids I have come to realize that regardless of how much my husband and I invest in toys, our kids always want to play with our stuff instead.
+After four kids I have come to realize that regardless of how much my husband and I invest in toys and baby gear, our kids always want to play with our stuff instead.
 We’ve got a baby girl who is obsessed with taking the television remote and putting it in the bottom drawer of our kitchen pantry.
 But she also loves to do her toddler chores.
 It took a while before we discovered her drawer of favorite things.
 I can tell already she is going to love shopping when she’s older.

 If you are interested in how I created toddler chores for each of my kids, I’ll give you a list of some.
 I’ve got ten really good toddler chores that you can try with your little guy.
 Hopefully this will keep your baby out of trouble and give you a chance to load the dishwasher in peace for a change.